The Accountability Dial™

 The Dial isn’t just for what’s going wrong.
 You can Mention great work, Invite someone to reflect on a win, or have a Conversation about their strengths.

-This Is What Ren Coaches You Through
+What Ren Coaches Every Manager Through

-The Accountability Dial, in your pocket
+The Accountability Dial, in every manager’s pocket.

-Ren
+Ren logo

-Try Ren free
+Try Ren Free

 Your conversations with Ren are always private.